schuwan/Reverse-Angular/README.md

    - Use code 4701

 ## Kubernetes

-Create Regional Cluster and SQL isntance within GCP.
+Create Regional Cluster and SQL instance within GCP.
+It is ideal to have multiple regional master nodes as well as worker nodes to protect against zonal failure.

+AWS Bucket & Credentials needed for Post-Service API.

+Package APIs (Reverse-Angular, Post-Service, User-Service) and build and push these images to Docker.

-Pull and create basic deployments for the following images with the following environmental variables:
+Pull and create basic deployments for the following images with access to the following environmental variables:
  - javasre2022/angular:latest
     - VALIDATION
     - EUREKA_URI